andreasphil/design-system/README.md

 const { unsubscribe } = useThemeColor();

-// Call when you want to stop automatic theme color management unsubscribe();
+// Call if you want to stop automatic theme color management unsubscribe();
 ```